renewablefunding/qa_codechallenge/README.md

   ```

 1. Email the .zip file to [kiisu@renewfund.com](kiisu@renewfund.com), and put the position you are applying for in the email's subject.

-If you have any questions about this submission process, feel free to email me.

 #### Why can't I just fork, and submit a pull request?